aborn/multi-term-plus/README.md

 ## Why for this?
 The [multi-term](https://www.emacswiki.org/emacs/download/multi-term.el)
-only provide basic operations to term-mode.
-And C-a C-e C-k do not act as normal terminal.
-So, [multi-term-plus.el](./multi-term-plus.el) do that feature extensions.
+only provides basic operations in term-mode.
+And *C-a C-e C-k C-d* do not act as normal terminal.
+So, [multi-term-plus.el](./multi-term-plus.el) implements those features.
-What's more, it provides recover previous term when emacs reopen and fast switch between terms.
+What's more, it can recover previous term when emacs reopen and fast switch between terms.

 ## How to use it?
 * Download multi-term-plus files via curl: